 No gluten or dairy; low grain

 Deep, dark substantial notes.
 Yet so easily done for all this rich reward.
 Many slow cooking cuts can be used to melt into submission.
 Stewing cuts such as lamb shoulder or beef blade are good options; they are cheaper and have more flavour.
 I was more adventurous and used sheep heart.
-All are top sources of highly absorbable iron and zinc.
+All are top sources of several B vitamins including B12 (which has no active and thus absorbable plant sources) and highly absorbable iron and zinc.

-“Rah-goo” is a French term for meat simmered in sauce.
+“Rah-goo” is a French term for a thick stew of meat or fish – with or without vegetables.
 Serve with a vegetable mash such as kumara, Brussels sprouts, pumpkin and garlic.
 Steam, then coarsely mash with preferred milk option, olive oil, Harker or Pacific Harvest sea salt with kelp.
 Yum.

 2 tsp extra virgin olive oil*